 There is some debate as to whether password synchronization makes systems more secure or less.
 The arguments are as follows:

-If a single system is very insecure, then compromising that system will give an intruder the passwords for every other system which uses synchronized passwords.
+If a single system is very insecure, then compromising that system will give an attacker the passwords for every other system which uses synchronized passwords.

-This weakness is avoided by requiring that users employ unsynchronized passwords on such weak systems.
+This weakness is avoided by minimizing the use of such systems and requiring that users employ unsynchronized passwords on such weak systems.

 Users with many passwords have trouble remembering them and consequently tend to write them down.
-System security is reduced to the security of a piece of paper -- i.e., close to zero.
+System security is reduced to the security of a piece of paper, a note on the user's phone, etc. -- i.e., close to zero.

-In practice, it is very difficult to get users who have many passwords to stop writing them down.
+In practice, it is very difficult to get users who have many passwords to stop writing them down or keeping them on insecure media.
 The two arguments above therefore can be restated as:

-Since most systems and applications make at least some effort to protect their passwords, synchronized passwords are normally more secure.
-To mitigate the risk of a single system compromise being leveraged by an intruder into a network-wide attack, there are some password management guidelines to follow:
+Most modern systems and applications take reasonable precautions to protect their passwords, so synchronized passwords are normally more secure.
+To mitigate the risk of a single system compromise being leveraged by an attacker into a network-wide attack, follow these guidelines:

-The bottom line is that a single, hard-to-guess, regularly changing password is normally more secure than multiple passwords, some of which may be easy to guess, some of which may not be changed regularly and all of which may be written down.
+A single, hard-to-guess, regularly changing password is more secure than multiple passwords, some of which may be easy to guess, some of which may not be changed regularly and all of which may be written down.

-Single sign-on (SSO) is any technology that replaces multiple, independent system or application login prompts with a consolidated authentication process, so that users don't have to repeatedly sign in.
+Single sign-on (SSO) is any technology that replaces multiple, independent login prompts with a consolidated authentication process, so that users don't have to repeatedly sign in.

-There are several types of single sign-on systems:
+There are several classes of reduced sign-on technology:

 When organizations consider various approaches to single (or reduced) sign-on, they generally need to know: